How to Recognize Scam Requests and Inquiries for your Airbnb and VRBO Rentals

 How to protect yourself when someone asks for your property address on Airbnb or VRBO

-How to know if an Airbnb guest is legit.
+How to know if an Airbnb or VRBO guest is legitimate

 VRBO’s help desk provides these tips for recognizing a fraudulent message: